 Pier Road, Cape Porpoise, Kennebunkport, Maine, 207-967-3465

 Kennebunkport’s own lighthouse stands on a rocky island in Cape Porpoise Harbor and is easily viewed from the pier in this walkable little coastal village.
 Established in 1833 and rebuilt several times, Goat Island Light was restored in 2011 to its 1950s appearance.
-Automated in 1990, this was the last Maine lighthouse to have a keeper.
 A small dock accommodates boaters who want to visit the island for a closer look.
 Or stay ashore and enjoy the sights of this working harbor from a table at Cape Porpoise’s Pier 77 restaurant and its more casual The Ramp Bar & Grill.

 Wood Island Light